Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Is 1 Scoop of Protein Better Than 2?

-Whether 1 scoop or 2 scoops of protein powder is “better” really depends on the specific circumstances for each unique individual and their preferences and goals.
+Whether 1 scoop or 2 scoops of protein powder is “better” really depends on the specific circumstances of each unique individual and their preferences and goals.

 One scoop of protein powder can be better than 2 scoops for a person who is looking to lose weight.